holgerjs/query-the-azure-retail-prices-api/README.md

 # Query the Azure Retail Rates Prices API
-This repository contains scripts (for now, only one) to query the Azure Retail Rates Prices API.
+This repository contains scripts/code for testing and learning how to query the Azure Retail Rates Prices API.

 The code is based upon the REST API that is [described here in full detail](https://learn.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices) [1].

 The preview API is not reflected so far, although it should be relatively easy to implement.
-The purpose of this repository and the code is to test and query Azure prices from the API.
+The purpose of this repository and the code is to test and learn how to query Azure prices from the API.

 The sample code makes use of three libraries:
 - [`requests`](https://pypi.org/project/requests/), which is an HTTP library used to send HTTP/1.1 requests.
 [2]